College of Liberal Arts & Sciences

-The Department of Psychological & Brain Sciences at the University of Iowa combines a long history of outstanding achievement in Psychology with an exciting ongoing program of cutting-edge research, expansion, and recruitment.
-It is the seventh oldest psychology department in the country, and has been home to such eminent psychologists as Kenneth Spence, Albert Bandura, and Leon Festinger.
-Today, the department's tradition of research excellence continues, as reflected in the selection of its faculty members as recipients of numerous awards (including four faculty who have been honored with the American Psychological Association's prestigious Outstanding Contribution awards).
-In addition, the department was recently chosen to receive the first Psychology Department of the Year Award from the American Psychological Association for Graduate Students.
+The Department of Psychological & Brain Sciences combines a long history of outstanding achievement with a modern commitment to interdisciplinary research.
+As the seventh oldest psychology department in the country, it has been home to such eminent psychologists as Kenneth Spence, Albert Bandura, and Leon Festinger.
+That tradition of research excellence continues today, reflected in part by the selection of its faculty members as recipients of many of our discipline's most prestigious awards.

 The department's commitment to research excellence is matched by a commitment to providing outstanding training in psychology for both undergraduate and graduate students.
 The graduate program reflects our strong belief in the importance of hands-on training in the discipline, scholarly productivity, and methodological rigor.
 Opportunities also abound for undergraduates who wish to become involved in research.

 Many of our faculty are affiliated with more than one departmental training area or research group.
 In addition, most faculty have strong ties with many other departments, centers, and programs across the university, including the Iowa Neuroscience Institute, the DeLTA Center, the Aging Mind and Brain Initiative, the College of Medicine, College of Business, College of Education, Department of Speech Pathology and Audiology, and the Neuroscience Graduate Program.